Shoot 'Em Up (film): Release

 Although Variety reported a planned release during the 2006 holiday season, Shoot 'Em Up was previewed in September of that year.
 The film was released in American theaters on September 7, 2007.
 It was released on the same day in Canada, opening on 235 screens against 3:10 to Yuma.
 Audience response to a screening at the 2007 San Diego Comic-Con was positive.

 Shoot 'Em Up opened in fourth place on its first weekend, earning $5,716,139 at 2,108 locations.
 Overall, the film grossed $12,807,139 over six weeks in North American theaters and $26,820,641 worldwide.
-It was regarded as a box-office failure, recouping less than its budget.
+It was regarded as a box-office bomb, recouping less than its budget.

-The film's DVD and Blu-ray versions were released in January 2008 by New Line Home Entertainment with a behind-the-scenes featurette titled "Ballet of Bullets", 17 minutes of animatics and audio commentary from director Michael Davis, trailers and deleted scenes.
+The film's DVD and Blu-ray versions were released in January 2008 by New Line Home Entertainment with a BTS featurette titled "Ballet of Bullets", 17 minutes of animatics and audio commentary from director Michael Davis, trailers and deleted scenes.
 New Line released another DVD and Blu-ray of the film in a two-disc version in August 2011.